Heater core: Possible problems

-The heater core is made up of small piping that has numerous bends.
+The heater core is made up of small(1/4" or less) piping with numerous bends.
 Clogging of the piping may occur if the coolant system is not flushed or if the coolant is not changed regularly.
-If clogging occurs the heater core will not work properly.
-If coolant flow is restricted, heating capacity will be reduced or even lost altogether if the heater core becomes blocked.
-Control valves may also clog or get stuck.
-Where a blend door is used instead of a control valve as a method of controlling the air's heating amount, the door itself or its control mechanism can become stuck due to thermal expansion.
-If the climate control unit is automatic, actuators can also fail.
+If coolant flow is restricted, heating capacity will be reduced or even lost altogether if the heater core becomes completely blocked.

+Control valves may clog or get stuck.

+Blend doors or its control mechanism (lever, cable) can become stuck, possible due to thermal expansion.

+Actuators as part of the automatic climate control can fail.

 Another possible problem is a leak in one of the connections to the heater core.
 This may first be noticeable by smell (ethylene glycol is widely used as coolant and has a sweet smell); it may also cause (somewhat greasy) fogging of the windshield above the windshield heater vent.
 Glycol may also leak directly into the car, causing wet upholstery or carpeting.

-Electrolysis can cause excessive corrosion leading to the heater core rupturing.
-Coolant will spray directly into the passenger compartment followed with white coloured smoke, a significant driving hazard.
+Electrolysis can cause excessive internal corrosion leading to the heater core rupture.
+Upon such rupture coolant may spray directly into the passenger compartment followed with white coloured smoke, a hazard to driving visibility..

-Because the heater core is usually located under the dashboard inside of the vehicle and is enclosed in the ventilation system's ducting, servicing it often requires disassembling a large part of the dashboard, which can be labour-intensive and therefore expensive.
+The heater core is usually located under the dashboard inside of the vehicle and enclosed in the automotive AC system's ducting, servicing it often requires disassembling a large part of the dashboard, which can be labour-intensive and therefore expensive.

 Since the heater core relies on the coolant's heat to warm the cabin air up, it will not begin working until the engine's coolant warms up enough.
-This problem can be resolved by equipping the vehicle with an auxiliary heating system, which can either use electricity or burn the vehicle's fuel in order to rapidly bring the engine's coolant to operating temperatures.
+This latency can be resolved by equipping the vehicle with an auxiliary heating system, which can either use electricity or burn fuel (vehicle's or auxiliary tank) to more rapidly bring engine coolant to operating temperatures.

-Air cooled engines
+Air-cooled engines

-Engines that do not have a water cooling system cannot heat the cabin via a heater core; one alternative is to guide air around the (very hot) engine exhaust manifold and then into the vehicle's interior.
-Temperature control is achieved by mixing with unheated outside air.
-Air-cooled Volkswagen engines use this method.
-Another example is the air-cooled Briggs & Stratton Vanguard, used in the ultra and microlight flight amateur construction scene.
-This method for cockpit heating is a simple option for the Spacek SD-1 Minisport and other homebuilt sportplanes.
-However, depending on the design, this can cause a safety issue where a leak in the exhaust system will begin to fill the passenger cabin with deadly fumes.
+Engines that do not have a water cooling system cannot heat the cabin via a heater core so must use an alternate heat source.

+A typical air-cooled engine cab heating method is to guide air around the (very hot) engine exhaust system manifold and into the vehicle's interior.
+Temperature control can be achieved by mixing with unheated outside air.
+However, depending on the design, this can cause a safety issue where an exhaust system leak may fill the passenger cabin with harmful exhaust fumes.

+This method has been popularized in the following common applications: